 In the event where you are in immediate danger of abuse, please call +911.

-Family mediation should be an anticipated stop in the divorce process.
-Mediation involves identifying financial responsibilities, plans for child custody, and ultimately pinpointing why couples decided to get divorced and how their future will look after the paperwork is all said and done.
+This should be an anticipated stop in the divorce process.
+Family mediation involves identifying financial responsibilities, plans for child custody, and ultimately pinpointing why couples decided to get divorced and how their future will look after the paperwork is all said and done.
 Mediators are typically familiar with local and state laws that govern divorce, however, they should not provide legal advice.
 This is why you have an attorney represent you during mediation sessions.
 If you are interested in retaining representation for an upcoming mediation session or need to plan one, please contact our office to learn more about our services.

 On the contrary, a postnuptial agreement is a legally binding agreement between current spouses that separates financial and property assets in the event of a divorce.
-A postnuptial is created once a couple is already married, but it provides similar coverage as a prenuptial agreement if the couple gets divorced.
+Those are created once a couple is already married, but it provides similar coverage as a prenuptial agreement if the couple gets divorced.
 Postnuptial agreements are used to expedite the divorce process since all the terms of separation are already spelled out.
 Please call our office if interested in hearing about your options.

 Family Law in Charleston: a Happy Ending Story

 A mother of three recently came to our office for help.